Free digital copy

 Get Speciality Food magazine delivered to your inbox FREEGet your free copy

-The Resolution Foundation is calling for the government to announce a £9bn voucher scheme in the Spring Budget to boost Britain’s high streets and local retailers.
+The Resolution Foundation recently called for the government to announce a £9bn voucher scheme in the Spring Budget to boost Britain’s high streets and local retailers.

 The scheme was recommended alongside a £100bn budget package to kick-start Britain’s post-Covid economic recovery.
 “The chancellor should combine extending existing support with fresh stimulus once restrictions are lifted to deliver a £100 billion plan to boost Britain’s recovery,” said James Smith, research director at the think tank.